shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 say you've been waiting for something like this for most of your life."
 Shizuka stroked away a stray tear that had been rolling down his cheek.
 "I think your girlfriend out there has been waiting for it, too.
 She was positively radiant when Doc mentioned transitions.
-So let's cut to the chase."
+So, let's cut to the chase."
 She rolled back slightly and knocked twice on the wall.
 A moment later, Trace and the Doc sat down in their chairs again.
 The lion closed his eyes and nodded at the golden cat.